BredaUniversityResearch/MSP-ProceduralOceanView/README.md

 - Then copy and paste the lines into an open Windows Powershell.
 - It will execute the lines and if everything goes to plan , it will download a exported pov config to a zip file and open it up

-## Export using the console command
+## Extra steps: Export using the console command

 This requires you to **install the MSPChallenge Server locally**.
 You could follow the extensive MSP  page, but you might as well just follow this shortened version: